-Dr Nikitas Konstantinidis is a University Lecturer in International Political Economy in the Department of Politics and International Studies at the University of Cambridge.
+Dr Nikitas Konstantinidis is a University Associate Professor in International Political Economy in the Department of Politics and International Studies at the University of Cambridge.
 His main research interests lie in the areas of comparative and international political economy, applied formal theory, regional integration, international organizations, regional integration, and European Union politics.
 Current research projects include, among others, the political economy of military conscription and the formal analysis of compliance and enforcement mechanisms in the European (Monetary) Union.

 Prior to taking up his post at Cambridge Dr Konstantinidis was a Fellow in Political Science and Public Policy in the Department of Government of the London School of Economics and Political Science (LSE).
 He came to the LSE after spending two years as a post-doctoral researcher at the Institut Barcelona d’ Estudis Internacionals (IBEI).
 He received his Ph.
 D. in Political Economy from the Woodrow Wilson School, Princeton University, and has further pursued postgraduate studies in public policy at the Kennedy School of Government, Harvard University, and undergraduate studies at the LSE.